Szepsi Csombor Márton High School

 Szepsi Csombor Márton High School is located in Szikszó, the North-Eastern part of Hungary.
-It is a standard school that consists of two main institutions: elementary school and high school.
+Named after Márton Szepsi Csombor, it is a standard school that consists of two main institutions: elementary school and high school.
 Szepsi Csombor Márton High School also functions as a Training School, Library, Combined Pedagogical Service and Elementary School.

 History

 Beginnings

 The high school was established as a part of the Parish School of Sárospatak in the 1520s.
 From 1526, the first teacher was György Baccalaureus and after him came András Batizi.
 From 1538, István Székely Benczédi's and from 1540 Mátyás Bíró Dévai's names were remarkable in the school's history.
 The school fulfilled a secondary school function from the beginning.
 Szikszó developed a good relationship with the Boarding School of Debrecen, from where several rectors were invited and also followed the Boarding School of Debrecen's educational schedule.

 19th century

 In the 19th century it was hard to decide what type of school Szikszó should have.
 For a long time, it functioned as a sub-level secondary school, but since it couldn't fulfill the requirements for remaining a secondary school, by 1870 it had been relegated to an elementary school.